The 11 Do's and Don'ts for Rest Days

 This can change if we aren't careful when the exercise becomes too important and the gym becomes a kind of physical and mental addiction.
 Make sure you keep time for the other side of life and have fun doing whatever else you like doing.
 Even taking a break to do more research on your exercising or finding new ways to improve your technique is safer than overtraining.
 The gym will still be there tomorrow, but will your weekend?

 As we mentioned above, overeating can be an absolute nightmare when it comes to rest days.
 Cheat days can be just a little bit too tempting sometimes, especially when the cravings begin to kick in.
 We've all been there.
 Cheat days are good for us every now and then and help to remind us that we can still enjoy ourselves, but it's always a good idea to stay healthy where you can.

 The hard part, however, can be keeping it in moderation and sticking to the cheat day as just the one day.
 Sometimes it's a little too easy for a cheat day to snowball and become a cheat weekend, or even a cheat week, making all the progress that you've worked so hard for can be all for nothing.
 Just think before you eat, that's all.

 Boredom can be an absolute killer.
 The mind wanders, the stomach rumbles, and the body tires just from doing nothing at all.
-Like we have discussed earlier, take some time out to do the things you’ve been missing out on!
+As we have discussed earlier, take some time out to do the things you've been missing out on!